The Celebration Tour: Concert synopsis

-Before the concert, the screen displays an artwork by Los Angeles-based artist Jess Cuevas, showing a distorted picture of Madonna.
-After a DJ set, the concert begins with an introduction by Bob the Drag Queen, who walks to the stage through the audience set to a remix of "Deeper and Deeper" (1992), wearing a Marie Antoinette inspired dress, similar to the one worn by Madonna during the 1990 MTV Video Music Awards performance of "Vogue".
-He tells the audience about Madonna's beginnings in New York City in the late 1970s and early 1980s.
-Following the speech, Madonna appears on the circular center stage to perform "Nothing Really Matters" in the black Yohannes Kimono.
-"Everybody" and "Into the Groove" follow; the singer loses the kimono and switches to the Fındıkoğlu tailcoat.
-She's joined by dancers dressed in 1980s-inspired gear, while the backdrop screens depict a New York City skyline.
-Following a speech where she tells the audience that she's going to "tell you the story of my life", and is joined by a dancer dressed like her younger self, Madonna sings "Burning Up" on guitar as VHS-style projections of the CBGB play on the backdrops.
-"Open Your Heart" has the singer writhing on a chair, echoing the music video.
+Before the concert, the screen displayed an artwork by Los Angeles-based artist Jess Cuevas, showing a distorted picture of Madonna.
+After a DJ set, the concert began with an introduction by Bob the Drag Queen, who walked to the stage through the audience set to a remix of "Deeper and Deeper" (1992), wearing a Marie Antoinette inspired dress, similar to the one worn by Madonna during the 1990 MTV Video Music Awards performance of "Vogue".
+He told the audience about Madonna's beginnings in New York City in the late 1970s and early 1980s.
+Following the speech, Madonna appeared on the circular center stage to perform "Nothing Really Matters" in the black Yohannes Kimono.
+"Everybody" and "Into the Groove" followed; the singer lost the kimono and switches to the Fındıkoğlu tailcoat.
+She was joined by dancers dressed in 1980s-inspired gear, while the backdrop screens depicted a New York City skyline.
+Following a speech where she told the audience that she's going to "tell you the story of my life", where she was joined by a dancer dressed like her younger self, Madonna sang "Burning Up" on guitar as VHS-style projections of the CBGB played on the backdrops.
+"Open Your Heart" had the singer writhing on a chair, echoing the music video.